Skip to content

 So, in the current state of affairs, often the best a club can do when vicious blows are stupidly dealt to their players is to pick on the perpetrator in packs all evening, as Denis Gauthier and Mathias Brunet suggested, or to apply exactly the same medicine as Xhekaj served up to Stützle to avenge Ridly Greig’s attempt to injure Dach.

-Basically, it’s an eye for an eye, a tooth for a tooth.
+Basically, it’s an eye for an eye.

 I, too, got caught up in preaching the Law of Talion (said in less academic terms) to my 8-year-old when, on Tuesday night, I saw Greig aiming for Dach’s head, in his blind spot, a good while after the latter had passed the puck.